GenesysCloudBlueprints/agent-monitoring-app-blueprint/blueprint/index-draft.md

 ## Sample Vue app

-The blueprint includes a sample Vue app that uses the Genesys Cloud Platform API JavaScript client to list the agents of a selected queue.
-The app shows the agent's status and routing status, and also updates the agent's status changes accordingly.

-If an agent status changes to "Not Responding" for an incoming interaction, then the browser triggers an alert and notifies the app user.
+The blueprint includes a sample Vue app that uses the Genesys Cloud Platform API Client SDK - JavaScript to list the agents of a selected queue.
+For each agent, the app shows the agent's current status and routing status.
+If an agent status changes to "Not Responding" for an incoming interaction, then the browser triggers an alert and notifies the user of the sample app.

 :::primary
 The Vue project is created using the Vue CLI (Vue version 2) for maximum compatibility.
 If you are using this as a reference for your existing Vue project, there can be differences in project structure and configuration.